Herman Li

-Herman Li (李康敏; born 3 October 1976) is a Hong Kong-born British musician.
+Herman Hong-man Li (李康敏, pīnyīn: Lǐ Kāngmĭn; born 3 October 1976) is a Hong Kong-born British guitarist.
 He is one of the lead guitarists, producers and songwriters for the power metal band DragonForce.

 Early life

-Herman Li was born on 3 October 1976 in Hong Kong and moved to France, then to England during his teenage years.
+Herman Hong-man Li was born on 3 October 1976 in Hong Kong and moved to France, then to England during his teenage years.
 He speaks English, French and Cantonese fluently.

 Career

+He was in the black metal band Demoniac, with Sam Totman.

-Li has played with the band based in England since it was formed in 1999 by Li along with Sam Totman, both of whom are also the remaining original members of the band.
-Before DragonForce he was in the black metal band Demoniac, also with Totman.
+Li has played with Dragonforce based in England since it was formed in 1999 by Li along with Totman, who are the remaining original members of the band.

 Artistry

 Li draws influences from rock, all subgenres of metal as well as video game music; he often mimics sounds from popular retro games from the late 1980s, early 1990s arcade, and PC games.
 His playing style consists of fast descending and ascending legato and staccato licks, exotic scale runs, making extensive use of the harmonic minor and Phrygian dominant scale, extreme use of his whammy bar, quick full ascending and descending sweep picking arpeggios, alternate picking and two-handed tapping on the higher frets as well as incorporating many other shred guitar style techniques.
 Li sometimes uses a device called the Hot Hand that sits on his right hand like a ring, which causes extreme vibrato when shaken, giving him a greater capacity to emulate certain video game sounds.
 Li has stated Joe Satriani, Steve Vai and Tony MacAlpine guitar playing heavily inspired his own style.
 Li is left-handed, but plays guitar right-handed.